jetjaguar/GameEngineSnippets/README.md

 This is a repository for sharing a portion of my engine code with other people.

+These snippets represent the "Actions/Verbs" of the Game Engine.
+Hero 1 "Fireballed" Enemy 1, Hero 3 "Healed" Hero 2, etc...
+My "Skills" are broken up into smaller actions/verbs, representing individual steps in completing a skill.
+Attacking someone with a sword consists of a few steps.

+Step 1) Walk over to them

+Step 2) Swing Sword

+Step 3) Return to starting position

+When applicable, I've condensed highly coupled actions into one action, but in the future it may be required that these actions be split up.
+An example of this is while "Swording" someone takes 3 steps, I have condensed Steps 1 & 2 into one byte.

 Files that contain the most "structure"

 Skills/Skill.cs